theappbusiness/Tracy/README.md

 Each project is set up as similarly as each platform will allow, but since each platform handles background execution differently, they aren't exactly the same.

-Additionally, the iOS Core Bluetooth handles a lot for developers, including queuing operations which is still required on Android, but developers are responsible for queuing operations themselves.
+Additionally, the iOS Core Bluetooth framework handles a lot for developers, including queuing operations which is still required on Android, but developers are responsible for queuing operations themselves.

 Each project has both a `Central` class and a `Peripheral` class, which are good places to start if you want to have a quick look.